ericbrasiln/git-gh-workflow/lesson_proposal/scv-git.md

 ## O que é o Git?

-> “Git manages the evolution of a set of files – called a repository or repo – in a sane, highly structured way.”
+>Git manages the evolution of a set of files – called a repository or repo – in a sane, highly structured way.”
 (Bryan, 2018, p.
 2)

->
+>Every copy of a Git repository can serve either as the server (a central point for synchronizing changes) or as a client.
+This ensures that there is no single point of failure. [...]
+Unlike other VCS, every copy of a Git repository carries a complete history of all changes, including authorship, that can be viewed and searched by anyone.
+This feature allows new authors to build from any stage of a versioned project.
+Git also has a small footprint and nearly all operations occur locally.
+(Ram, 2013, p.
+2)

 - Sistema de controle de versões
 - Distribuído
 - Repositório Local